stevegt/grid-cli/v2/doc/324-syscalls-sequences.md

     data...
 ```

-## Sequences with Side Effects

-Syscalls that have side effects, such as `file_write`, require special handling to ensure consistency and reliability.

 ### Including Timestamps

-Including timestamps in the request message sequence allows the kernel to handle synchronization and versioning effectively.
+Incorporating timestamps in the request message sequence allows the kernel to handle synchronization and versioning effectively.
 For example:
 - `file_write` request: `[timestamp][byte sequence for write][data]`
-- By incorporating the timestamp, the kernel can ensure that writes are applied in the correct order, preventing race conditions and conflicts.
+- By including a timestamp, the kernel ensures that writes are applied in the correct order, preventing race conditions and conflicts.

 ## Using stdout for Syscall Communication

 ### Mechanism

-In PromiseGrid, modules can send syscall requests via stdout, similar to the message-passing mechanism in Mach.
-Each sent message includes:
+In PromiseGrid, modules send syscall requests via stdout, similar to the message-passing mechanism in Mach.
+Each message includes:
 - **Byte Sequence**: Represents the syscall.
 - **Port**: Indicates where the module expects to receive the response.